EmmaLiTsai/recoverKBTDR/README.md

 This is a basic example of the intended workflow for historic record
 recovery:

-First, read in data (trace and time dots) after scan image processing, which contains the X and Y values of the record in centimeters from the
+Prep: read in data (trace and time dots) after scan image processing, which contains the X and Y values of the record in centimeters from the
 origin: